top of page

 Docents

-Constitution Island Association docents lead tours of the Revolutionary War fortifications and the Warner House for school children, the general public and special interest groups.
+Constitution Island Association docents lead tours of the Revolutionary War fortifications and the Warner House for the general public and special interest groups.

 DOCENT QUALIFICATIONS: